 Bangladesh is a fertile alluvial plain on the delta of three main rivers, the Ganges, the Brahmaputra and the Meghna.
-The country covers an area of 144,000 square kilometres (which is about two-thirds the size of Victoria) and has a population of approximately 163.5 million, making it one of the world's most densely populated countries.
-Bangladesh is also one of the world's poorest countries – approximately 31.5 per cent of the population live below the poverty line.
+The country covers an area of 147,000 square kilometres (which is about two-thirds the size of Victoria) and has a population of approximately 156.6 million, making it one of the world's most densely populated countries.
+Around one-third of Bangladeshis live in urban areas, including Dhaka, the capital and largest city.
+Bangladesh is also one of the world's poorest countries – approximately 31.5 per cent of the population lives below the poverty line.
 The tropical monsoons, with heavy summer rains, experienced in Bangladesh are generally accompanied by cyclones and floods, often with catastrophic consequences.

 Bangladesh has a rich cultural heritage with literature, poetry and music all playing important roles in Bangladesh society.
 Folk art is also very common, with weaving and complex needlework finding its roots in traditional Bengali culture.
-Over 85 per cent of Bangladeshis are Muslims and the state religion is Islam.
-Hindus make up 9.6 per cent of the population, with other religious minorities including Buddhists and Christians also present.
+More than 85 per cent of Bangladeshis are Muslims and the state religion is Islam.
+Hindus make up 8.5 per cent of the population, with other religious minorities including Buddhists and Christians also present.

 Formerly known as East Pakistan following the 1947 British partition of India, the People's Republic of Bangladesh came into existence in 1971 after a 'war of liberation' from Pakistan.
 Since then, Bangladesh has experienced considerable political instability.